HannahEveMarshall/preferring_politeness/README.md

 _full_script_: Full script for online studies

-_miscellaneous_: Brainstorming master document (This is likely to consistently be the least up-to-date document on the repository.)
+_miscellaneous_: Brainstorming/compiling document (This is probably the least up-to-date document on the repository.)

 _osf_pre_registration_: Pre-registration draft for experiment 1